-Dr. Lau Kin Shing Charles ("Dr. Lau"), aged 68, was appointed as an independent non-executive Director on 1 February 2021.
+Dr. Lau Kin Shing Charles ("Dr. Lau"), aged 67, was appointed as an independent non-executive Director on 1 February 2021.
 He is the chairman of the remuneration committee of the Company and a member of the audit committee and the nomination committee of the Company.

-Dr. Lau possesses about 37 years executive experiences in corporate control, financial management, risk management and internal control gained from international listed companies.
-Dr. Lau has been appointed as an independent non-executive director of Zibuyu Group Limited (stock code: 2420) since 13 October 2022 and China Financial Leasing Group Limited (stock code: 2312) since 11 September 2023, both of which are listed on the Main Board of the Stock Exchange.
-Dr. Lau is also an independent director of Lingvi iTech (Guangdong) Company Limited (廣東領益智造股份有限公司) (stock code: 002600) since June 2021, a company whose shares are listed on the Shenzhen Stock Exchange.
-Dr. Lau successively served as the chief financial officer, an executive director and the company secretary of Sitoy Group Holdings Limited (stock code: 1023) from August 2015 to July 2021, a company whose shares are listed on the Main Board of the Stock Exchange, and has been its non-executive director since 1 August 2021.
-Before joining Sitoy Group Holdings Limited in 2015, he held key corporate executive positions in various conglomerates, including vice president of China Resources Enterprise, Limited (stock code: 291, currently known as China Resources Beer (Holdings) Company Limited), deputy head of internal audit for Hutchison Whampoa Limited, executive director and chief investment officer of China Public Procurement Limited (stock code: 1094, currently known as Cherish Sunshine International Limited), and chief financial officer and company secretary of Miramar Hotel and Investment Company, Limited (stock code: 71).
+Dr. Lau possesses about 36 years executive experiences in corporate control, financial management, risk management and internal control gained from international listed companies.
+Dr. Lau has been appointed as an independent non-executive director of Lingvi Itech (Guangdong) Company Limited (廣東領益智造股份有 限公司) (stock code: 002600), a company whose shares are listed on the Shenzhen Stock Exchange, from 6 July 2021; and an executive director of Sitoy Group Holdings Limited (stock code: 1023) ("Sitoy"), a company whose shares are listed on the Main Board of The Stock Exchange of Hong Kong Limited, from 1 June 2017 and was re-designated from an executive director to a non-executive director on 1 August 2021.
+He was also the chief financial officer of Sitoy and its subsidiaries between August 2015 and September 2020, and was the company secretary and authorised representative of Sitoy between November 2016 and September 2020, and was responsible for the overall financial management and reporting, internal control, risk management, day-today financial administration, and for supporting the development of retail business and corporate governance.
+Before joining Sitoy in 2015, he held key corporate executive positions in various conglomerates, including: vice president of China Resources Beer (Holdings) Company Limited (stock code: 291, formerly known as China Resources Enterprise, Limited), deputy head of internal audit for Hutchison Whampoa Limited, executive director and chief investment officer of China Public Procurement Limited (stock code: 1094), and chief financial officer and company secretary of Miramar Hotel and Investment Company, Limited (stock code: 71).